If you’ve ever waded into bike geek territory, then you might have stumbled across Rivendell Bicycle Works.

 I feel you.

-While nothing has ridden exactly like either of my Rivendells, I’ve found a few terrific alternatives.
-You could say they’re 80% or 90% of the experience for, well, much less than 80% or 90% of the price.
+That said, I’ve found a few alternatives worth considering.
+You could say they’re 70% or 80% of the experience for, well, much less than 70% or 80% of the price.
+Whether that’s sufficient depends on what drew you to this brand in the first place.

 Brooklyn Bicycle Co. was directly inspired by Rivendell’s city bike designs.